dm4/travis-test/docs/index.rst

-..
-Lity documentation master file, created by sphinx-quickstart on Mon Mar 26 17:29:34 2018.
+.. dm4 documentation master file, created by sphinx-quickstart on Mon Mar 26 17:29:34 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Lity's documentation!
+Welcome to dm4's documentation!
 ================================

 .. toctree::